nerves-hub/nerves_hub_web/README.md

 ### Development environment setup

-For best compatibility with Erlang SSL versions, we use Erlang/OTP 23.0.4.
-If you're coming to NervesHub without OTP 23 or earlier devices, don't worry about this.
-OTP 23.0.4 is difficult to install on Apple M1/M2 hardware so developing on Linux is highly recommended if you're keeping to the OTP 23.0.4 requirement.
+For best compatibility with Erlang SSL versions, we use Erlang/OTP 27.0.1.

 The `.tool-versions` files contains the Erlang, Elixir and NodeJS versions.
 Install [asdf-vm](https://asdf-vm.com/) and run the following for quick setup: